The region is

 hockey at the Tullio Arena – and plenty of exciting college and high school sports.

-one of the busiest highways in the nation carrying traffic from Boston & New York to Chicago
+the busiest highways in the nation carrying traffic from Boston & New York to Chicago and San

-and San Francisco.
+Francisco.
 The Peach Street exit leads to the shopping corridor of Erie.
-Everyone’s
+Everyone’s favorite

-favorite stores have a location either on Upper Peach Street or the Millcreek Mall.
-And
+stores have a location either on Upper Peach Street or the Millcreek Mall.
+And there’s a

 The nearby town of North East boasts some of the Great Lakes finest vineyards where Welch's Grape